-This proposal only provides relief from the general fund deposits and does not impact county tax revenue or the lignite research fund.
-The counties will be held harmless under this proposal.
+This proposal only provides relief from the general fund deposits and does not impact the lignite research fund.
 This temporary relief will provide economic stability for the industry as we develop carbon capture and additional uses for lignite.

 For these reasons, the Lignite Energy Council supports HB1412 and we respectfully ask that the committee provide this legislation with a favorable "Do-Pass" recommendation.